Loading, please wait...

 -

-Similar shots were used in the civil war among Pompey and Caesar, and in all of Caesar's wars.
-The funditores of Caesa's age were part of the light infantry.
+The shot (type IIb of the Völling classification) is marked with the abbreviated name of Julius Caesar; it was used in quantity at the Battle of Monda (or Munda) against the last fellows of Pompey, the leaders of the Optimates, on the 17th March 45 BC.
+Similar shots were used in the Caesar's wars.
+The slingers of Caesar's age were part of the light infantry.
 Caesar speaks of his Balearic slingers during the conquest of Gaul.
 They wore a short tunic, with leather or rope sandals to the feet, and a warm overcoat which could also have been used to store projectiles.
 They also used a satchel to carry very deadly lead-like stones or bullets. -